odds-bods/EasyCommand/Readme.md

 }
 ```

-You can execute commands straight from an ASP.NET Core controller.
+You can execute commands straight from an ASP.NET Core controller (so you can better componentise your code) and this can assist with separating application protocol and business logic.

 ```csharp
 [HttpGet]